-The focus of water treatment is increasingly shifting to the recovery of raw materials.
-In the same way as drinking water companies and waterboards, sludge final-processors and waste-to-energy plants are concerning themselves with the recovery and useful reuse of residuals.
+The focus of water treatment is increasingly shifting to the recovery of raw materials, partly stimulated by the quest for a circular economy.
+In the same way as drinking water companies and Water Authorities, sludge final-processors and waste-to-energy plants are also concerning themselves with the recovery and useful reuse of residuals.
 For the time being, in the wastewater and sludge cycle the investment is being directed mainly at phosphorus recovery.

-The preliminary research project, ‘Recovery of heavy metals and rare earth metals from wastewater and sludge final-processing’ (KWR 2016.021), showed that there are opportunities for the recovery of (scarce) heavy metals and rare earth metals, including copper, zinc, gold and palladium.
-Removing metals improves effluent quality, sludge quality and residual ash, and therefore opens disposal possibilities.
+The research project ‘Terugwinnen zware metalen en zeldzame aardmetalen uit afvalwater en slib-eindverwerking’ (KWR 2016.021) (‘Recovery of heavy metals and rare earth metals from wastewater and sludge final-processing’) showed that there are opportunities for the recovery of (rare) heavy metals and earth metals, including copper, zinc, gold and palladium.
+Besides the recovery of the metal/metals, the removal of metals improves effluent quality, sludge quality and residual ash, and therefore opens alternative disposal possibilities.